Propine/ethereum-workshop/README.md

 ### Chocolatey
 https://davidburela.wordpress.com/2016/11/18/how-to-install-truffle-testrpc-on-windows-for-blockchain-development/
-* Install chocolatey (alternatively install Ubuntu subsystem for Windows 10 from Microsoft store)
+* This is for installing chocolatey (alternatively install Ubuntu subsystem for Windows 10 from Microsoft store)
 * Go to https://chocolatey.org/ and follow installation instruction.
 In my case:
   * Right click windows icon, click "Windows PowerShell (Admin)"